Medical records are integral in proving whether there has been clinical negligence, and/or when assessing the severity of an injury.

 Your request should include details of your name, address and date of birth so that the records holder can identify you and easily locate your records.

-Week two: Requesting medical records – timings and associated costs
+Requesting medical records – timings and associated costs

 You should be provided with a copy of your medical records without delay, and within one calendar month of the date the records holder receives the request.